Smana/workshop_kubernetes_2021/docs/02_run_an_application.md

 Using a deployment allows to manage the application lifecycle.
 Changing its configuration will trigger a **rolling update**.

-First of all we'll change the image of our deployment
+First of all we'll change the image tag of our deployment

 ```console
 $ kubectl set image deployment podinfo podinfo=stefanprodan/podinfo:5.2.1